a-karma/Bogor_Workshop/DAY_2/Session2.md

 The SAM format is a widely used standard in genomics research, allowing for efficient communication and analysis of alignment data across different software tools and platforms.

 In your raw_data directory you should see a folder called CHR_10.
-This contains a five bam files that we have generated for you using the same procedure that you are learning today.
+This contains a four bam files that we have generated for you using the same procedure that you are learning today.
 Let’s have a look at a bam file and look at it with the widely used tool called `samtools`.

 First try to type: